Diversity and Inclusion

 Our employees

 Our leaders play a vital role in helping us become the inclusive organization we strive to be.
-Over 98% of the Bank’s People Leaders have completed our Global Inclusive Leadership Program, which emphasizes awareness of unconscious bias in decision making, promotes a culture of inclusion, and guides them to actively consider diversity and inclusion in key people decisions.
-In addition, we have launched targeted development programs such as mentoring and coaching.
+Over 98% of the Bank’s People Leaders have completed our Global Inclusive Leadership Program, which promotes a culture of inclusion.
+In addition, we have development programs for all such as mentoring and coaching.

 Community partners

-While we continually enable a culture of inclusion for the now, we also recognize that we need to ensure a diverse talent pipeline for our future.
-We have taken proactive steps to eliminate barriers in our recruitment practices and utilize partnerships to develop the next generation of talent, such as our collaboration with the Zahn Center at the City College of New York.
+While we continually enable a culture of inclusion, we have taken proactive steps to eliminate barriers in our recruitment practices and utilize partnerships to develop the next generation of talent, such as our collaboration with the Zahn Center at the City College of New York.
 Discover more about our community programs.

 Engaging our community partners

-We are aware that we can influence businesses and communities beyond our walls, so we ensure that our suppliers have strong D&I records and embrace diversity in their own supply chains.
+We are aware that we can influence businesses and communities beyond our walls, so we ensure that our suppliers embrace a culture of inclusion in their own supply chains.
 We also offer our employees a wide range of volunteering opportunities to help strengthen our communities and address social issues.

-Our ERGs are vital to the success of our diversity and inclusion approach and provide connection and support to colleagues both in the Americas and across our global footprint.
+Our CCs are vital to the success of maintaining our culture of inclusion and provide connection and support to colleagues both in the Americas and across our global footprint.

-In the Americas, we have six ERGs that are open to all.
-Together, they create opportunities for meaningful dialogue, provide training and resources to learn about different experiences and perspectives, and utilize the Global D&I Calendar to run events that increase awareness of the issues that different groups face.
+In the Americas, we have six CCs that are open to all.
+Together, they create opportunities for meaningful dialogue, provide training and resources to learn about different experiences and perspectives, and utilize the Global D&I Calendar to run events that increase awareness of the issues that different groups face